-a.
-Humanities 123: Introduction to the History and Philosophy of Culture.

-- b.
-Humanities 130: Schools of Cultural Criticism: Culture and Critique. - c.
-Humanities 135: Language, Culture, and Society. - d.
-Humanities 137: Writing Culture: Theories, Texts and Stories. - e.
-One additional course in Theory and Method to be determined in consultation with the faculty adviser.
-Examples (for illustration purposes only): Anthropology 2: Introduction to Sociocultural Anthropology (Pitzer/Scripps); Sociology 69: Sociology of Culture (Pitzer); English 100: Introduction to Literary Criticism (Scripps); Philosophy 154: Philosophy of the Social Sciences (Scripps).
+- a.
+Humanities 123: Introduction to the History and Philosophy of Culture. - b.
+Humanities 130: Schools of Cultural Criticism: Culture and Critique.
+(Repeatable for credit with different topics). - c.
+One course in Theory and Method to be determined in consultation with the chair.
+Examples (for illustration purposes only): - Anthropology 2: Introduction to Sociocultural Anthropology (PI/SC); - Sociology 69: Sociology of Culture (PI); - English 115: Junior Seminar in Literary Theory (SC); - Philosophy 154: Philosophy of the Social Sciences (SC).

 Courses in Topics in the Study of Culture (four courses):

 a.
-After consultation with their faculty advisers, students must take four courses, normally from different disciplines; at least three of these courses must be upper-level.
+After consultation with their faculty adviser(s) in the major, students must take four courses, normally from different disciplines; at least three of these courses must be upper-level.

 Specialized Courses (four courses):

 - a.
-Two additional upper-level courses relating to the thesis topic, normally from different disciplines, to be selected by the student after consultation with the faculty adviser.
+Two additional upper-level courses relating to the thesis topic, normally from different disciplines, to be selected by the student after consultation with the faculty adviser in the major.

 - b.
 Senior Seminar

 - c.
-Senior Thesis.
+Senior Thesis